OCA/sale-promotion/sale_loyalty_auto_refresh/README.rst

 You can set this feature on or off in every company.
 To do so:

-#.
-Go to *Sales > Configuration > Settings*
+1. Go to *Sales > Configuration > Settings*
-#.
-In the *Pricing* section you'll find the option *Auto refresh promotions*.
+2. In the *Pricing* section you'll find the option *Auto refresh promotions*.

 The auto-refresh in the backend is triggered over a minimum set of fields changes.
 If you want to extend the list of that fields:

-#.
-Go to *Settings > Technical > Config parameters*
+1. Go to *Settings > Technical > Config parameters*
-#.
-Add or update the key:
+2. Add or update the key:

-   - For `sale.order`: `sale_loyalty_auto_refresh.sale_order_triggers`
+   - For \`sale.order\`: sale_loyalty_auto_refresh.sale_order_triggers
-   - For `sale.order.line`: `sale_loyalty_auto_refresh.sale_order_line_triggers`
+   - For \`sale.order.line\`:
-#.
-In every add the fields seperated by commas that you want to add to the recomputation
+     sale_loyalty_auto_refresh.sale_order_line_triggers

-   triggers.
+3. In every add the fields seperated by commas that you want to add to the recomputation triggers.

 ⚠️ After configuring or removing a trigger a restart of Odoo is recommended so the depends are reloaded properly.
 Anyway it isn't mandatory and the module detects the new triggers so the auto-refresh works as expected as soon as they are set.

 Usage
 =====

 You need to configure a *Promotion program* with the option *Program trigger* set to *Automatic* (shown in Debug mode only, read-only computed field).
 This can be done in *Sales > Products > Discount & Loyalty*.

 Now, make a quotation that fulfill the promotion condition and the promotion will be automatically applied.

 Known issues / Roadmap
 ======================

-* This module should be ported to OCA in v13 as Odoo released enterprise modules and they are now on the community side.
+- This module should be ported to OCA in v13 as Odoo released enterprise modules and they are now on the community side.

 Bug Tracker
 ===========